sbalian/quantum-random/README.md

 `qrandom` will look for the key in the order above.
 The `qrandom-init` command line utility is installed as part of the package.

+## Pre-fetching batches

+Batches of quantum numbers are fetched from the API as needed.
+Each batch contains 1024 numbers.
+Use `qrandom.fill(n)` to fetch `n` batches if you need to pre-fetch at the start of your computation.

 ## Tests

 To run the tests locally, you will need [tox][tox] and Pythons 3.7 to 3.11